michael-mcmasters/Poll-Booth-Smart-Contract/README.md

 ## About

 A decentralized smart contract running on the Ethereum blockchain.
 It's written in the Solidity programming language, which syntactically feels like a mix between Java and JavaScript.
 The purpose of this contract is to store any name or item (represented as a string) and save how many votes it has using a hashmap for O(1) operations.
-Big O notation is important when developing for this blockchain in particular because you pay in Ether for processing time when interacting with it.
+Big O notation is important when developing for this blockchain in particular because you pay Ether for processing time when interacting with it.

 I created this project to learn more about the crypto world and to become more familiar with the technologies.
 I deployed it locally using a local blockchain with Truffle and Ganache.
-And then deployed to the Ropsten testnet which is one step away from deploying to mainnet, the actual Ethereum blockchain.
+And then deployed to the Ropsten testnet which is one step away from deploying to mainnet, the actual live Ethereum blockchain.

 It was a lot of fun, Solidity is interesting, and now that I understand it I look forward to creating more contracts and deploying to mainnet in the future.